hanadini/ROS-.../README.md

 Those elements add two nodes - the joint_state_publisher and the robot_state_publisher.

-joint_state_publisher: Publishes joint state messages for the robot, such as the angles for the non-fixed joints.
+- ```joint_state_publisher```: Publishes joint state messages for the robot, such as the angles for the non-fixed joints.
-robot_state_publisher: Publishes the robot's state to tf (transform tree).
+- ```robot_state_publisher```: Publishes the robot's state to tf (transform tree).
 Your robot model has several frames corresponding to each link/joint.

-The robot_state_publisher publishes the 3D poses of all of these links.
+ The -robot_state_publisher publishes the 3D poses of all of these links.
 This offers a convenient and efficient advantage, especially for more complicated robots.

 2. Modify world.launch